Harvard University: Harvard Kennedy School

+In 1936, Harvard University founded the Harvard Graduate School of Public Administration, later renamed Harvard Kennedy School in honor of former U.S. President and 1940 Harvard College alumnus John F. Kennedy.
+The Kennedy School has an endowment of $1.7 billion as of 2021 and is routinely ranked at the top of the world's graduate schools in public policy, social policy, international affairs, and government.
+Its alumni include 17 heads of state or government.

 Research

 Harvard is a founding member of the Association of American Universities and a preeminent research university with "very high" research activity (R1) and comprehensive doctoral programs across the arts, sciences, engineering, and medicine, according to the Carnegie Classification.

 The medical school consistently ranks first among medical schools for research, and biomedical research is an area of particular strength for the university.
 More than 11,000 faculty and 1,600 graduate students conduct research at the medical school and its 15 affiliated hospitals and research institutes.
 In 2019, the medical school and its affiliates attracted in competitive research grants from the National Institutes of Health, more than twice that of any other university.